jonathanatuscpsu/job4/index.md

 ![](index_files/figure-html/unnamed-chunk-3-2.png)<!-- -->

 ## Comparing the three selected crimes
 The colors all overlap and obscure one another.
 No patterns are readily visible.
-So I decide to create a map by category will be more revealing.
+So we decide to create a map of three selected crimes will be more revealing.

 ```r